Abhilasha06/command-line-parser/README.md

 # command-line-parser
-A library in python to parse command line options.
+A library in python built from scratch to parse command line options and convert them to json.